No Bull, Just Wool

 When we say it is handmade, it is really handmade—not made on a “hand-knitting-machine”.
-My mom or some of her friends/family have actually put down approximately four hours on each product, which is what it takes to get all those thousands of stitches together.
+My mom or some of her friends/family have actually put down between two and four hours on each beanie, which is what it takes to get all those thousands of stitches together.

 Fun Fact: A Bay Bee consists of 7148 stitches.
 We counted once for a competition.